aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 ![png](/img/2020-05-22_01/output_25_0.png)

-When there is  no significant difference between the different years.
+Well there is no significant difference between the different years.

 Unfortunately the web service does not offer separate data for each pollutant.
 However these data are available from their website [here](https://www.atmo-auvergnerhonealpes.fr/donnees/telecharger), as CSV files.